-The secretive Baw Baw Frog (Philoria frosti) is only found on the Mt Baw Baw plateau, approximately 120km east of Melbourne.
+The secretive Baw Baw Frog (Philoria frosti) is only found on the Mt Baw Baw plateau, Victoria, Australia.
+Sadly, all estimates point to extinction in the wild in just 5-10 years.

-Baw Baw Frogs have an unusual life history, and are uniquely adapted to their alpine home.
-Adult frogs live and feed underground, hunting worms and other invertebrates.
-During summer, they meet to breed in seepage sites along the edges of gullies.
+The Baw Baw Frog lives and feeds underground, hunting worms and other invertebrates.
+During summer, males and females meet to breed.
 Females make a foam nest underground by beating air bubbles into mucous.
-The tadpoles hatch 5-8 weeks later at a much earlier stage than most other frog species - they don’t feed and instead live off the remaining yolk before metamorphosing into frogs.
+The tadpoles hatch 5-8 weeks later, much earlier than most other frogs - the tadpoles don’t feed and instead live off their own yolk sack before metamorphosing into frogs.

 Together we can improve animal care, reduce threatening processes and save endangered species.